 NEW YORK (AP) - The Associated Press is suing a digital news distributor, claiming it infringed on AP copyrights.

-The complaint, filed Tuesday in New York federal court, alleges that Meltwater U.S. Holding Inc. and its Meltwater News Service have been illegally selling AP content.
+The complaint, filed Tuesday in New York federal court, alleges that Meltwater U.S. Holding Inc. and its Meltwater News Service have been illegally selling content created by the AP, a 166-year-old news cooperative that sells its services to newspapers, broadcasters and websites around the world.

-The suit alleges that Meltwater News has been pilfering current and past material from the AP and other news providers without paying licensing fees.
+The suit alleges that Meltwater News has been pilfering current and past material from the AP and other news providers.

-The AP has complained about websites improperly lifting content for years.
-In 2009, the not-for-profit news cooperative threatened to take legal action against Google Inc.
+The AP has complained for years about websites and search engines improperly lifting its content.
+In 2009, the not-for-profit cooperative threatened to take legal action against Google Inc., whose dominant Internet search engine provides a news section featuring stories from thousands of websites.

-AP now has content licensing agreements with Google and other companies, including Yahoo and AOL.
+The AP now has licensing agreements with Google and many other websites, including Yahoo, AOL and Microsoft’s MSN.